RaidanRei/Catering-Order-Website/README.md

 🧾 README.md

-# 🍽️ Catering & Ordering Website (LocalStorage Version)
+# 🍽️ Catering & Ordering Website

 This is a **modern catering and food ordering web app** built with **HTML, CSS, and JavaScript** — fully client-side, using **LocalStorage** for data persistence (no Firebase or server required).